Mary Beth Carozza: Minimum wage

+National politics

+In July 2024, following the attempted assassination of Donald Trump in Pennsylvania, Carozza organized an interfaith prayer service to promote unity.

 Redistricting

 In June 2021, Carozza urged members of the Maryland Citizens Redistricting Commission to adopt single-member legislative districts and to keep the Eastern Shore whole in the redistricting process.
 She opposed the congressional map introduced by the Maryland Legislative Redistricting Committee during the 2021 special legislative session.

+Personal life

+Carozza is a catechist and Eucharistic minister at the St. Mary Star of the Sea Catholic Church.

+In April 2025, Carozza pleaded guilty to a charge of driving while on the phone.